kgw220/I-Spy-Garbage/README.md

 ##  Repo Overview & Instructions For Deployment

 The whole script for the first part is in the format of an R notebook, and in fact, this project is completed in R, instead of the more popular option of using Python (however, I did use the python packages of keras/tensorflow in my R file).
+A notebook was used to make it easy to follow along with each step.

-I also included a knitted PDF of the notebook for easy access if one just wants to view the code, if you cannot open the raw R notebook file.
 Please refer to either file regarding details for how the model is built, and all the required libraries/dependencies.
 The raw notebook file is named `recycleModelBuilding.Rmd`, and the knitted PDF is named `I Spy Garbage_Model Building.pdf`

 If you want to run the raw R notebook file itself, then you need to have installed R and, ideally RStudio, the main IDE for R. For the packages I call at the beginning, you will need to use the command `install.packages("PACKAGENAME")` first.
 For properly getting keras and tensorflow to run, following the instructions linked here: https://tensorflow.rstudio.com/install/.
+You also would need to follow the instructions linked here to get MLFlow to work, which relies on the python installation: https://cran.r-project.org/web/packages/mlflow/readme/README.html

 Note that the images used for training the CNN were refactored to fit my preference.
 I added the folders used for training and testing images based on how I changed the structure from kaggle, but the file paths in the model building file need to be updated with the folders.